-Few careers offer as many opportunities to directly and profoundly impact lives.
-With an HDFS degree, you’ll be ready for rewarding professional work or graduate study in fields such as education, HDFS, social work or public administration.
+With an HDFS degree, you’ll be ready for professional work or graduate study in fields such as education, social work, allied health sciences or other helping professions.

-View online course catalog for class requirements for all HDFS majors
+View course catalog for class requirements for all HDFS majors

 The HDFS undergraduate minor complements other academic degrees such as education, public health, psychology, sociology and allied health sciences.